shalinimoorthy29/Computational-Biology/005_Gene Set Enrichment Analysis/README.md

 The script performs the following steps:

 1. **Data Loading and Preparation**:
-   I load the gene expression results from DESeq2 analysis and map gene symbols to Entrez IDs for enrichment analysis.
+   I loaded the gene expression results from DESeq2 analysis and mapped gene symbols to Entrez IDs for enrichment analysis.

 2. **GO Term Enrichment Analysis**:
    GO enrichment analysis was conducted on differentially expressed genes (DEGs) to explore biological processes affected by PRMT4 knockdown.
 This included visualisations such as bar plots, dot plots, enrichment maps, and heatmaps.